 - 2.1 Carpenter Ltd is located on Dinting Lodge Industrial Estate, which is located on the western outskirts of Glossop, Derbyshire.
-The premises are used for the manufacture and distribution of polyurethane foam, processed polyester fibre and related products.
-2.2 It is proposed that the factory/distribution building will be extended to the southeast, including a - It is proposed that the factory/distribution building will be extended to the southeast, including a loading area to the south, and a new 0.77 ha truck park to the southeast.
+The premises are used for the manufacture and distribution of polyurethane foam, processed polyester fibre and related products. - 2.2 It is proposed that the factory/distribution building will be extended to the southeast, including a loading area to the south, and a new 0.77 ha truck park to the southeast.
 The height of the proposed building extension will be in keeping with the existing factory building. - 2.3 Dinting Lodge is approximately 20 hectares in area comprising a mixture of commercial and industrial land use.
 Carpenters Ltd currently employs 196 full time staff consisting of unskilled, semi-skilled, skilled, administration and managerial positions.
-The buildings contain a variety of commercial uses including storage, workshops and offices. - The redevelopment of Carpenters Ltd would provide an additional 8,775 m2 gross floor area of industrial use to the east and a service yard for HGVs to park in.
+The buildings contain a variety of commercial uses including storage, workshops and offices. - 2.4 The redevelopment of Carpenters Ltd would provide over 12,000 m2 gross floor area of industrial use to the east and a service yard for HGVs to park in.
 This service yard will introduce a formal parking structure for the HGVs.
-The truck park will continue to be used - 2.5 A designated staff car park is also to be located to the east of the main building. - 2.6 The closest Noise Sensitive Receptors (NSR) are existing residential dwellings on Shaw Lane, approximately 95 m, and Shawfield Road, approximately 110 m, to the northeast of the proposed factory building extension - Figure 1.1 below illustrates the geographical location of Carpenter Ltd.
+The truck park will continue to be used - 2.5 A designated staff car park is also to be located to the east of the main building. - 2.6 The closest Noise Sensitive Receptors (NSR) are existing residential dwellings on Shaw Lane, approximately 95 m, and Shawfield Road, approximately 110 m, to the northeast of the proposed factory building extension - 2.7 Figure 1.1 below illustrates the geographical location of Carpenter Ltd.